course will provide a broad overview of East Asian civilization through

 The Class Participation mark (worth 10% of the final grade) will be based on your ability to demonstrate that you have made a sincere attempt to read and understand the assigned material; although the quality of your comments will obviously be taken into consideration, all attempts to seriously engage the readings — from sharing your perspective on the material to simply asking a relevant question — will enhance your grade.
 You can also enhance your grade by posting reflections on the readings and/or class discussions to the BodhiBlog, which can be accessed through Blackboard.
 Although your mark will ultimately depend on my subjective evaluation of the quantity and quality of your comments, you may reasonably expect to receive at least a “B” if you attend class regularly, actively participate in class discussions, and contribute a minimum of 5 substantial postings to the BodhiBlog.

-Over the course of the term, you will be writing three 5-6 page (1250-word minimum) papers, each worth 15% for a total of 45% of your final grade.
-Although you may use information from the required readings, you must have a total of at least five “academic” sources (i.e. peer-reviewed books and journal articles, rather than non-academic websites) for each paper.
-Please note that you must provide appropriate citations for both direct and indirect quotations; if you have any questions regarding what does or does not constitute plagiarism, please refer to the college’s plagiarism policy.
-Since I take plagiarism very seriously, I strongly recommend that you become familiar with the boundaries of academic honesty … and don’t attempt to transgress them.
+Over the course of the term, you will be writing three 5-page (1250-word minimum) papers, each worth 15% for a total of 45% of your final grade.
+Please note that your sources should be “peer-reviewed” (i.e. academic books and journal articles, rather than non-academic websites) and that you must provide appropriate citations (Chicago Style footnotes or MLA “bracket” citations) for both direct and indirect quotations.
+If you have any questions regarding what does or does not constitute plagiarism, please refer to the college’s plagiarism policy.
 Essays that contain significant instances of plagiarism will receive a 0 and be reported to the Office of Academic Affairs in accordance with college policy.
 All papers should be submitted electronically at Blackboard/Assignments; due dates are listed on the syllabus, after which your grade will go down one degree (e.g. from B+ to B) for each day that the essay is late.
-The essay topics and due-dates are as follows:
+The essay topics are as follows:

 Office Hours, Etc.